CDSoft/pp/src/pp.md

 To get the value of a variable you just have to write its name after a '`!`' or '`\`'.
 Macros can be given arguments.
-Each argument is enclosed in parenthesis, curly or square brackets.
+Each argument is enclosed in parenthesis, curly braces or square brackets.
 For instance, the macro `foo` with two arguments can be called as `!foo(x)(y)`, `\foo{x}{y}` or even `!foo[x][y]`.
-Mixing brackets and parenthesis is not possible.
+Mixing brackets, braces and parenthesis within a single macro is not allowed: all parameters must be enclosed within the same type of delimiters.
-It helps ending an argument list in some cases:
+This helps ending a list of arguments in some edge cases:

     \macro(x)(y)